-Fig. 5 shows how a GS helps to conduct local search for enhancing exploitation on a unimodal function (Function 1 in Table I).
-When the optimal point is within the explosion amplitude of the firework, it means the firework has approached the optimal point, though the algorithm does not know where exactly it is.
-In this case, both top and bottom sparks are located around the optimal point (though their distances from the optimal point are different), and the distance between two centroids is short.
-The GS will be most probably located inside the explosion amplitude of the firework, pointing out roughly the direction of the minimal point, meanwhile the length of the GV will shrink.
-In this case, the GS works like an explosion spark, but the expected contribution of the GS may be slightly larger than the average of explosion sparks, because at least it is more probably located on the correct direction due to the fact that the length of the GV converges faster on irrelevant
+Fig. 5 shows how a GS helps to conduct local search for enhancing exploitation on a single modal function (Function 1 in Table I).
+When the optimal point is within the explosion amplitude of the firework, it means the firework has approached the optimal point, though the algorithm doesn't know where exactly it is.
+In this case, both top and bottoms sparks are located around the optimal point (though their distances from the optimal point are different), and the distance between two centroids is short.
+The GS will be most probably located inside the explosion amplitude of the firework, pointing out roughly the direction of the minimal point, meanwhile the length of GV will shrink.
+In this case, GS works like an explosion spark, but the expected contribution of GS may be slightly larger than the average of explosion sparks, because at least it is more probably located on the correct direction due to the fact that the length of GV converges faster on irrelevant directions than on the relevant direction (compare Eq.(7) and Eq.(9)).